Wigalois: Prehistory

 There follows a "Prehistory" portion (vv.
 145–1219) (Note: This "Prehistory" also matches Part 1 of 4 in the summary of translator J. W. Thomas.)
-(Note: The Vorgeschichte glossed as "background material" is used to expound upon the exploits of Gawain.) where the titular hero (Wigalois, Gwigalois, etc) is not yet born, but the circumstances of his conception is elaborated.
+(Note: The Vorgeschichte glossed as "background material" is used to expound upon the exploits of Gawain.) where the titular hero (Wigalois, Gwigalois, etc.) is not yet born, but the circumstances of his conception is elaborated.
 (Wigalois was fathered by Gawein (Note: Gâwein v.
 347) on Florie, (Note: Flôrîe v.
 1317.) the royal niece, while staying in King Joram's (Note: Jôram, v.
 5818.) realm:

 A mysterious knight (actually King Joram, who is to become the title hero's grandfather) had shown up in Arthur's Court at Karidol/Caridoel (Note: Karidôl, v.
-150; rendered as "Caridoel" by J. W. Thomas, whereas "Karidol" is used by Neil Thomas, who identifies it with Camelot..
+150; rendered as "Caridoel" by J. W. Thomas, whereas "Karidol" is used by Neil Thomas, who identifies it with Camelot.
 However, the form Kardoel (in Anglo-Norman, etc.) is usually glossed as being "Carlisle".) offering Queen Ginovere (Guinevere) (Note: Ginovêre v.
 514) a magic belt, (Note: Or girdle, gürtel, vv.
 321–324) but being refused, he challenges all the knights to combat, offering the belt as prize.
 Joram defeats everyone, including Gawain.
 However, Joram concedes he was only able to defeat Gawain by using the magic stone-encrusted belt, which he refrained from using against the other opponents, thus Gawain is deemed champion despite defeat.
 Gawain is taken back as prisoner to the realm of King Joram, who now discloses his identity and offers his niece Florie's hand in marriage.
 After several months, Gawain yearns to see his companions and sneaks off to Caridoel, but the trip back takes six months, despite it only being a 12 day's journey to the realm with Joram guiding.
 Gawain tries to find his way back to his pregnant wife, but eventually gives up.
 The unborn child of course, is Wigalois.

 Otherworld

-Due to its unreachability by outsiders, Wigalois's birthplace is characterized as Otherwordly realm (Note: (Thomas 2005): "inaccessibility of the Otherworld and the notion of 'time-warp' [taking] Gawein twelve days to reach Florie's realm.. but six months to return to Camelot [Caradoel]".) or even "fairyland" by some, but it has been emphasized tha Florie is not a fay, but a princess of Syria.
+Due to its unreachability by outsiders, Wigalois's birthplace is characterized as Otherworldly realm (Note: (Thomas 2005): "inaccessibility of the Otherworld and the notion of 'time-warp' [taking] Gawein twelve days to reach Florie's realm.. but six months to return to Camelot [Caradoel]".) or even "fairyland" by some, but it has been emphasized tha Florie is not a fay, but a princess of Syria.